orocos/rtt_ros_integration/README.md

 ## Acknowledgement

-Many thanks to [all previous contributors](https://github.com/orocos/rtt_ros2_integration/graphs/contributors) to this repository.
+Many thanks to [all the contributors](https://github.com/orocos/rtt_ros_integration/graphs/contributors) to this repository.

-It is the successor of [rtt_ros_integration](https://github.com/orocos/rtt_ros_integration) for ROS 1, and many ideas and some code snippets have been taken from contributions made by the following people over the years:

 - Peter Soetens
 - Ruben Smits
 - Jonathan Bohren
 - Johannes Meyer
 - Antoine Hoarau
+- Steven Bellens
 - ...and [others](https://github.com/orocos/rtt_ros_integration/graphs/contributors).

 This work has been funded with support from